mako-framework/mcp/README.md

 Sessions are stored using the cache when serving an MCP server over HTTP, so make sure that the `CacheService` is enabled in the services section of your `app/config/application.php` file.

 You can then serve an MCP server from a controller.
-Note that the following example demonstrates basic usage without authentication or any other security measures, so make sure to secure the endpoint before exposing it publicly:
+Note that the following example demonstrates basic usage without authentication or any other security measures, so make sure to secure the endpoint if it exposes sensitive information or non-read-only tools:

 ```php
 <?php